denisPetrenko/privatTest/README.md

 Start Server: java Server <port number>; or java Server <port number> <storage path>+</>;

-IMPORTANT
+IMPORTANT:

-PACKAGE protocol must be on the client and on the server;
+package protocol must be on the client and on the server;

-Instruction
+Instructions:

 1)Enter command.